Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Discussion

 The visual ISM extinction to \PDS is $\AV\approx0.05$~mag \citep{mueller18} but in general even larger amounts of extinction can be relatively reliably corrected.
 This is thanks to the large number of studies dealing with extinction, especially in the diffuse ISM or in denser regions such as protostellar cores (e.g., \citealp{ossenkopfhenning94,lutz96,chiar06,wang19,gordon23}).

 What can be more problematic is in-system extinction.
-However, we focus on gap-opening gas giants, \neuMB{and at longer wavelengths,} so that the PPD might not attenuate much the light emitted by the forming planet.
-Depending on the \neuMB{atmospheric} model they use, \citet{wang21vlti} find a range of in-system extinctions.
-However, their best-fitting models yield $A_K\approx0.2$--$0.5$~mag at most, which implies a small \Bra extinction $\ABra\approx0.1$--0.2~mag when using the \citet{chiar06} scaling. \neuAundA{This is a different situation from the results reported by \citet{cugno25} for AS\,209.
-There, a significant amount of extinction is found in the gap, but it is not very deep either.}
+However, we focus on gap-opening gas giants, and at longer wavelengths, so that the PPD might not attenuate much the light emitted by the forming planet.
+Depending on the atmospheric model they use, \citet{wang21vlti} find a range of in-system extinctions.
+However, their best-fitting models yield $A_K\approx0.2$--$0.5$~mag at most, which implies a small \Bra extinction $\ABra\approx0.1$--0.2~mag when using the \citet{chiar06} scaling.
+This is a different situation from the results reported by \citet{cugno25b} for AS\,209.
+There, a significant amount of extinction is found in the gap, but it is shallow, while \PDS has a deep gap \citep{keppler18}.

 \citet{maea21} tried to estimate how extinguishing the infalling gas and dust are at \Ha.
 The infall geometries they considered, if anything, overestimated the local density.
 Therefore, their results should be rather conservative.
 Despite this, they found that for a wide range of masses and up to high accretion rates, the gas should mostly not lead to significant extinction at \Ha.
 If we translate these results to \Bra, they will hold even more securely, since $\ABra/\AV=0.07$ for an extinction parameter $\RV=3.1$ \citep{cardelli89,chiar06}.
-Because of their proximity in wavelength, the other $L$- and $M$-band lines will be affected by a similar amount of extinction, with only 7\,\%\ more extinction at \Pfg or 20\,\%\ more at \Pfd than at \Bra \citep{chiar06}. \neuMB{From their hydrodynamical simulations and adopted dust properties, \citet{alarc24} obtained a \Bra extinction at \PDSb around $\ABra\approx2$~mag for their specific accretion rate, choice of disc viscosity, and so on.
-We will consider this a moderate value given the large uncertainty in key parameters.} \neuMB{For now, we tentatively conclude that} neglecting extinction by the infalling gas and dust is an acceptable \neuMB{working} approximation \neuMB{for \PDSb.}
+Because of their proximity in wavelength, the other $L$- and $M$-band lines will be affected by a similar amount of extinction, with only 7\,\%\ more extinction at \Pfg or 20\,\%\ more at \Pfd than at \Bra \citep{chiar06}.
+From their hydrodynamical simulations and adopted dust properties, \citet{alarc24} obtained a \Bra extinction at \PDSb around $\ABra\approx2$~mag for their specific accretion rate, choice of disc viscosity, and so on.
+We will consider this a moderate value given the large uncertainty in key parameters.
+For now, we tentatively conclude that neglecting extinction by the infalling gas and dust is an acceptable working approximation for \PDSb.